News and Insights

-Healthcare delivery will offer both challenges and opportunities: the former by continued efforts to centralize buying decisions in cross functional committees, and the latter by exploration of collaboration opportunities, like risk-sharing.
+Access restrictions will continue in healthcare delivery.
+Anticipated challenges include continued efforts to centralize buying decisions in cross functional committees, and additional restrictions regarding customer engagement.
 U.S. integrated delivery networks (IDNs) will expand their influence over outpatient prescribing, as they move to value-based payments and go at-risk for patient outcomes.
 Systems will try to influence product decision-making as they try to gain control over variation in cost and quality.

 Given this outlook, what’s next?
 We recommend these key action steps: